A New Monotype Caster

 I intend to document the progress here, along with photos of the ‘Monotype’ Caster and the entire shop.

-3 Responses to “A New Monotype Caster”
+5 thoughts on “A New Monotype Caster”

-Before I started my apprenticeship (1964) as a Hand Compositor, at Fleet Composition, in Sydney Australia, I operated a supercaster then a caster.
+1. Before I started my apprenticeship (1964) as a Hand Compositor, at Fleet Composition, in Sydney Australia, I operated a supercaster then a caster.
 Fleet Composition was a ‘tradehouse’ that supplied type from the supercaster and finished jobs from the caster, to small printers in Sydney and Norfolk Island.

 I still have a 10pt monotype caracter with thw Lords Preyer etched onto it, with the bottom line “Monotype Corporation”.
 In the late 1990′s I obtained a case of Dorchster Script in 14pt Foundry Type (with the round nick in the body of the type.)